The Ashforth Company’s Environmental Mission

 - Building common areas and parking garages retrofitted twice with ENERGY STAR-rated LED lighting – saving approximately 50% on energy costs annually.

-- Conservation upgrades: Low-flow restroom fixtures and automatic flush valves; low-water use drought-resistant perennials; rain sensors on irrigation systems; eco-friendly cleaning supplies.
+- Conservation measures: Automatic restroom fixtures & flush valves; low-water use drought-resistant perennials; rain sensors on irrigation systems; eco-friendly cleaning supplies; building recycling program.

 - Participated in the Energize Connecticut program and received incentive payments for the installation of approved energy efficiency measures (EEMs).